django/deps/draft/0101-release-process.rst

 release candidate.

 * The release candidate comes two weeks before the final release.
-* The beta comes one month before the release candidate.
+* The beta comes four weeks before the release candidate.
-* The alpha comes one month before the beta.
+* The alpha comes five weeks before the beta.

 The exact day is left to the Releaser's discretion.